studiokeywi/chic/chic/README.md

 // code where you would use chic below...
 ```

-If you want a preview without requiring a project to embed or install `chic`, you can open up your browser's console and use the following snippet:
+If you want a preview without requiring a project to embed or install `Chic`, you can open up your browser's console and use the following snippet:

 ```javascript
 window.chic = (await import('https://cdn.jsdelivr.net/gh/studiokeywi/chic/chic/index.js')).default;